 How to Start Your TPT Store in 5 Simple Steps

-I wasn’t looking to replace my teaching career, but somehow, find a way to earn a little extra on the side.
+I wasnโt looking to replace my teaching career, but somehow, find a way to earn a little extra on the side.
+I went into this with no expectations of income.

-At this point, I’d been a buyer on Teachers Pay Teachers for a few years.
-And then it dawned on me—I could do this!
+At this point, Iโd been a buyer on Teachers Pay Teachers for years.
+And one day it dawned on meโI could do this!

 But how do I do this?!

-I started researching and creating in a manic frenzy without direction or guidance.
-I made so many mistakes.
-Mistakes that I’m still correcting.
+I started researching, pinning anything relevant, and creating in a manic frenzy without direction or guidance.
+I made so many various types of resources.
+So many font choices.
+And so many mistakes.
+Mistakes that Iโm still correcting.

 Step 1: Choose Between Premium vs. Basic Seller Membership